-Multiple linear regression is an extension to methodology of simple linear regression.
-Simple linear regression is to study the two variables in which one variable is independent variable (X) and the other one is dependent variable (Y).
-In other words predict the change in dependent variable according to change in independent variable
+Multiple linear regression is an extension of the methodology of simple linear regression.
+Likewise, Simple Linear Regression is used to study the two variables in which one variable is the independent variable (X) and the other one is the dependent variable (Y).
+In other words, predict the change in the dependent variable according to the change in the independent variable

 When to Use Multiple Linear Regression

-Example: The house price (Dependent variable Y) depends on the various Independent variables (X) like locality, number of bed rooms, number of bathrooms, age of the house and also square foot of the house.
+Example: The house price (Dependent variable Y) depends on the various Independent variables (X) like locality, number of bedrooms, number of bathrooms, age of the house, and also the square foot of the house.

 Notes about Multiple Linear Regression

-Y is the linear transformation of the X variables and subjected to the condition that the sum of squared deviations of the observed and predicted Y is minimized, in other words the sum of squared errors is minimized
+Y is the linear transformation of the X variables and is subject to the condition that the sum of squared deviations of the observed and predicted Y is minimized.
+In other words, it minimizes the sum of squared errors.

 Residual also called error is the difference between the actual observed values of dependent variable Y and the predicted values that we get as a linear transformation of the X variables.

 The coefficient of determination is R2.
-It is the proportion of the explained variation divided by the total variation.
-When numbers of predictors are adding to the model then R2 will also increases, despite the fact that predictors have no relation with output variable.
+In summary, it is the proportion of the explained variation divided by the total variation.
+When we add the number of predictors to the model, then R2 will also increase despite the fact that predictors have no relation with the output variable.

-Likewise r2 (the linear coefficient of determination) R2 (the multiple coefficient of determination) take values in the interval:
+Likewise, r2 (the linear coefficient of determination) and R2 (the multiple coefficient of determination) take values in the interval:

 0≤ R2 ≤1

-If the value of R2 is 0 then outcome cannot be predicated, where as if R2 is 1 outcome can be predicated and it is error free from the independent variables (X), but same it does not mean a great model
+If the value of R2 is 0 then the outcome cannot be predicted, whereas if R2 is 1 outcome can be predicated and it is error-free from the independent variables (X), but same it does not mean a great model

-The computation in case of multiple regression is complex due to the number of explanatory variables in the model.
-However because of interrelationship among the variables the interpretation also changes accordingly
+The computation in the case of multiple regression is complex due to the number of explanatory variables in the model.
+However, because of the interrelationship among the variables the interpretation also changes accordingly

 Assumptions of Multiple Linear Regression